nevindnl/chess/README.md

         0
       end

-    # add to the weighted sum of the pieces
+    # add to the weighted sum of each side's pieces
     piece_sum(color) - piece_sum(other_color) + check
   end
 end